Home > News > Innovation is the Key to Global Competitiveness

 Our organised and well-planned methodology of working, stringent quality certifications, more than five decades of association with the channel network and design fraternity, our outstanding product quality and services and not to forget our extensive design range, all these features keep us ahead and leading players in the industry.

 We offer an extensive array of surface solutions under one roof and our supply initiative keeps us ahead of the competition in terms of services.
 Also, our constant endeavour is to maintain a strong connection with our customers by highlighting the new technology or product offerings from Merino.
 One of them is a recently opened Merino Experience Centre which provides aesthetical, technical and commercial exhibitions and guidance under one roof.

 How do you see the façade and fenestration industry evolving over the next five years?

 The trend of decoration has shifted to the exterior surfaces of the house along with protection measures, compared to conventional times where the customer used to have maximum expectations from the interiors of the house in terms of aesthetics.
-Also in the B2B segment, professionals and designers want to achieve an attractive outer look which gives the project its own uniquely marvellous identity.
-EWC offers unmatched design range, with the possibility of using different shapes and forms using perforation thereby, giving the exteriors a striking look.
-For example, we usually refer to some iconic sites with their unusual exterior look recall as ‘the red square house’ or ‘the triangular shaped building’, etc. EWC has a huge role in defining the new trends in the exterior planning of various projects and allowing the architect and design fraternity to play with their creative instincts thus, taking the facade industry to the next level in the upcoming years.
+Also in the B2B segment, professionals and designers want to achieve an attractive outer look that gives the project its own uniquely marvellous identity.
+EWC offers an unmatched design range, with the possibility of using different shapes and forms using perforation thereby, giving the exteriors a striking look.
+For example, we usually refer to some iconic sites with their unusual exterior look recall as ‘the red square house’ or ‘the triangular-shaped building’, etc. EWC has a huge role in defining the new trends in the exterior planning of various projects and allowing the architect and design fraternity to play with their creative instincts thus, taking the facade industry to the next level in the upcoming years.